Professor of Religion

 D.Phil., University of Oxford, 2003

-Professor Sullivan teaches classes on late Second Temple Judaism, the New Testament and Christian Origins, Apocryphal and Pseudepigraphal texts, as well as Christian History more generally.
+Professor Sullivan teaches classes on the Bible, late Second Temple Judaism, the New Testament and Christian Origins, Apocryphal and Pseudepigraphal texts, as well as Christian History more generally.

 Professor Sullivan is currently a steering committee member on Society of Biblical Literature's Esotericism and Mysticism in Antiquity Group.
-He is also a member of the Catholic Biblical Association of America, and he is a member of the Advisory Board for the journal Henoch.
+He is also an active member of the Catholic Biblical Association of America, and he is a member of the Advisory Board for the journal Henoch.